 Children and young people’s services

-This service includes all child and adolescent mental health services and early intervention in psychosis services for the people of County Durham, Darlington, Teesside and North Yorkshire.
+This service includes community child and adolescent mental health services and early intervention in psychosis services for the people of County Durham, Darlington, Teesside and North Yorkshire.

 Services for children with learning disabilities are also provided in County Durham, Darlington and Teesside.